SudheeraDasari/M3_GRP53/Project/1_Requirements/README.md

 |LLR3|When alarm activates/deactivates, all led on in clockwise manner|
 |LLR4|When approaches light,all the leds ONin anti-clockwise manner|

+## SWOT ANALYSIS

+# Strength
+* Less human interaction.
+* Control the car remotely.
+* Avoiding the chance of thefts.

+# Weakness
+* Next command will be in processes after completion of previous command.

+# Oppurnities
+* This type of systems are mainly used for the cars.

+# Threats
+* The key fob doesnot work consistently.
+* There may be chance of hacking.

 # 4W's And 1H
 # WHAT